 6. Outdated technology and tools

 Outdated technology is a significant contributor to some of the aforementioned reasons for project failure above.
 Old and inflexible technology is struggling to keep up with the increasing complexity and demand of modern projects.
-Projects are increasingly being led by globally-dispersed teams that need to be collaborating and updated in real-time to keep up with the competitive and fast-paced market.
-Outdated technology and tools run the risk of reducing overall project productivity as well as increasing security gaps and compliance risks.
+Projects are increasingly being led by globally-dispersed teams.
+These need effective collaboration tools and real-time updates to be competitive.
+Outdated technologies reduce productivity and leave the organisation open to security gaps and compliance risks.

-Even with the many intuitive and powerful tools readily available on the market, research shows that 44% of people do not use project management or task management software, while only 23% of organisations use portfolio project management software.
-Making sure that your teams are able to collaborate, coordinate and manage their projects seamlessly with the proper tools is vital to long-term consistent project success.
+Even with the many intuitive and powerful tools available, research shows 44% of firms do not use project management software.
+Just 23% of organisations use some kind of PPM solution.
+But this is changing rapidly.
+It’s becoming vital sure that your teams are able to collaborate, coordinate and manage their projects seamlessly with the proper tools is vital to long-term consistent project success.

 7. Selecting the wrong projects

-Finally, one of the biggest factors that impact project failure starts from the very beginning.
-When organisations and key decision-makers lack the capability to access data and have complete visibility over their portfolio, it becomes hard to truly capture the true value of projects and ensure they are aligned with business objectives to achieve the most value.
-What ends up happening is that projects are selected based on incomplete data, rough guestimations or even fall victim to personal biases that can lead to costly wasted opportunities.
+The final in the seven causes of project failure is another big one.
+Failure starts from the very beginning.
+When key decision-makers lack visibility over their portfolio, it is hard to capture the true value of projects and ensure they are prioritised according to their alignment with business objectives.
+Projects may get selected based on incomplete data, rough guestimations, or even personal bias and this frequently leads to wasted opportunities and costly mistakes.

-All too often, organisations focus on maximizing their resources by increasing the number of their projects rather than optimising their projects and achieving value.
-For example, there is no point in having ten successful projects if none of them addressed the key objectives of the organisation.
-Selecting the right projects for your organisation starts by ensuring key decision-makers have access to relevant data, applying robust selection criteria that emphasize business value and having realistic estimations on project cost, timeline, resources and more.
+All too often, organisations focus on maximizing their resources by increasing the number of their projects rather than optimising their projects for value.
+However, there is no point in having ten successful projects if none of them address the key objectives of your organisation.
+Selecting the right projects starts by ensuring key decision-makers have access to relevant data.
+Thereafter, they require robust selection criteria and realistic estimations on project cost, timelines, and resource requirements.

 Additional reading: Project benefit vs Project Value